alinadir44/MLSA-Workshop-1/README.md

 ```
 3. Run `npm run deploy` on the same terminal after the previous commands have finished executing.
 This will first run the pre-deploy script to build the project, followed by the deploy script that will push those bundled files to a new branch on your repo (gh-pages) that will be used for you GitHub Pages site.
 4. When completed, within your repo, go to Settings and Pages.
 There you will see that a page has been set up to for you against the gh-pages branch, and you should see the URL (that should match the “homepage” value you set in package.json)
+5. Your website is now live and can be accessed from anywhere with the URL specified by you in the `package.json` file.
 <br />

 ## Contributors